ssasoglu/blog-source/source/_posts/async-builder.md

 Of course in an implementation like this, you would not need an async operation, so let's spice it up a little bit.

-Imagine that you would like to construct your contacts in such a way that name and surname from should be queried from Linkedin profile, phone and address from Google Contacts.
+Imagine that you would like to construct your contacts in such a way that name and surname should be queried from Linkedin profile, phone and address from Google Contacts.
 Let's inject 2 new dependencies to the builder class `ILinkedinRepository` and `IGoogleContactsRepository`.
 For brevity I will skip implementation of these classes, but let's assume that they will both have an option to read data through username.

 ``` csharp
 public class ContactBuilder : IContactBuilder